thoughtbot/factory_bot/README.md

 Please see [CONTRIBUTING.md](https://github.com/thoughtbot/factory_bot/blob/master/CONTRIBUTING.md).

-factory_bot was originally written by Joe Ferris and is now maintained by Josh Clayton.
+factory_bot was originally written by Joe Ferris and is maintained by thoughtbot.
 Many improvements and bugfixes were contributed by the [open source community](https://github.com/thoughtbot/factory_bot/graphs/contributors).

 License
 -------

-factory_bot is Copyright © 2008-2019 Joe Ferris and thoughtbot.
+factory_bot is Copyright © 2008-2020 Joe Ferris and thoughtbot.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.